RyanBlount-2/pac-man-project/README.md

      - Fun

 > ## **Installation:**
-   Save the HTML & JavaScript files and the Images folder to a folder on your desktop.
+   Save the HTML & JavaScript files and the Images folder to your desktop.
 Drag the HTML file to your browser.
 Have fun.

 > ## **Usage:**
    Simply for enjoyment.